DTierneyDev/tierney-photography/README.md

 ## Features

 Each page features a navigation bar with a brand-logo.
 On mobile this become a toggle navbar.
+I have added a javascript function to highlight the cart green when more than 0 photosets are in it.
+This is to highlight to the customer that there are items inside their cart, and where to click to see those items.
 The pages also feature a footer with social media links.

 ### Existing Features